Skip to content

 5 Ways to Fix Apple Watch Not Charging Above 80%

-Apple has bundled battery protection features similar to iOS on WatchOS, which limit the watch charging speed at times.
-One common problem associated with the same, coming from most Apple Watch users, is that it won’t charge and remain stuck at 80 percent despite being plugged in.
-Therefore, this article shows different methods to fix Apple Watch not charging above 80%.
-You can also learn about fast charging Apple Watch here.
+Apple has bundled battery protection features similar to iOS on WatchOS, which sometimes limit the watch charging speed.
+One common problem associated with the same, coming from most Apple Watch users, is that it won’t charge and remains stuck at 80 percent despite being plugged in.
+And therefore, here’s to fix the Apple Watch not charging above 80%.

 Apple Watch Not Charging Above 80